 Tanzania Travel Information

 230 volts, 50Hz.
 Rectangular or round three-pin plugs are used.

 Swahili and English are the official languages.
 Several indigenous languages are also spoken.

-Travellers are advised to see a doctor or visit a travel clinic at least three weeks before leaving for Tanzania.
-Visitors should consider vaccinations for hepatitis A, typhoid, yellow fever, and polio.
+Visitors should consider vaccinations for hepatitis A, hepatitis B, typhoid, and polio, and proof of yellow fever vaccination is required if visitors are coming from or have transited through an airport of a country where yellow fever occurs.
 There is a risk of malaria all year and outbreaks of Rift Valley Fever occur; travellers should take precautions to avoid mosquito bites and take malaria medication.

 Waiters in the better restaurants should be tipped around 10 percent; guides, porters and cooks in the wildlife parks and on safari trips usually receive tips as well.
 The amount is discretionary according to the standard of service and the number of people in the travelling party.